jrzaurin/RecoTour/README.md

 to relevant papers or packages.
 My intention was to focus on the code, but you will also find some math.

+All the code in the notebooks has run on a **c5.4xlarge** instance or a **p2.xlarge** instance when running deep learning algorithms.

-Overall, this is what you will find in the notebooks:
+This is what you will find in the notebooks:

 1. Data processing, with a deep dive into feature engineering
 2. Most Popular recommendations (the baseline)